-This striped cat generally has an average lifespan of 20-25 years and during their lifespan, they may travel many 100 kilometers within the forest corridors and can give birth to 2 -3 cubs.
+This striped cat generally has an average lifespan of 20-25 years and during their lifespan, they may travel many 100 kilometres within the forest corridors and can give birth to 2 -3 cubs.

 It is also the national animal of India and ranks among the biggest wild cats alive today, another reason this animal being so charismatic megafauna of the world.